Player-Doite/DoiteAuras/README.md

 # DoiteAuras
 Looking for WeakAuras in Vanilla WoW?
 DoiteAuras is a lightweight, condition-based tracker for **abilities**, **buffs**, **debuffs**, **items** and **bars** in 1.12.

-## OBS STILL UNDER BETA TESTING - JUST SLOWLY PREPARING FOR RELEASE - IF YOU ENCOUNTER ANY BUGS LET ME KNOW.
+## OBS BETA TESTING - ALL FEATURES COMPLETE.
+REMAINING (FOR RELEASE): CPU OPTIMIZATION.
+IF YOU ENCOUNTER ANY BUGS LET ME KNOW.

 > [!IMPORTANT]
 >